Skip to main content

 Empty hospital bed in a hospital room in the daylight

-A miscarriage can be a traumatic experience, leaving a mother suffering pain and emotional distress after the loss of an unborn child.
-A miscarriage can be more devastating when it was caused by the hospital or a careless doctor.
+A miscarriage is a traumatic experience, leaving a mother suffering pain and emotional distress after the loss of an unborn child.
+A miscarriage is more devastating when a hospital or careless doctor causes it.

 Is a Miscarriage Considered Wrongful Death?

-A wrongful death lawsuit allows the family of the victim to recover compensation for the loss of a loved one.
-The lawsuit may be filed by a family member or representative of the estate of the deceased.
+wrongful death lawsuit allows the family of a victim to recover compensation for the loss of a loved one.
+A family member or representative of the deceased's estate may file the suit.

-Parents may be able to file a wrongful death claim after the death of an infant.
-However, states differ on when they consider an unborn child to be eligible for a wrongful fetal death claim.
+Parents can file a wrongful death claim after the death of an infant.
+But, states differ on when an unborn child is eligible for a wrongful fetal death claim.

-Many states require the child to be viable or be able to survive outside the womb to be able to file a wrongful infant death claim.
-Talk to a medical malpractice attorney about whether your state allows you to file a claim on behalf of an unborn child.
+Many states require the fetus to be viable or be able to survive outside the womb to be able to file a wrongful infant death claim.
+Talk to a medical malpractice attorney about whether your state allows you to file a personal injury claim on behalf of an unborn child.

 Can I Sue a Hospital After a Miscarriage?